zjupgx/diverge4/README.md

 - **Search Functionality**: Query the database using UniProtKB ID, Ensembl ID, HGNC ID, or gene name
 - **Functional Annotations**: Access Gene Ontology terms, pathways, and protein class assignments for human proteins
 - **Visualization Tools**: Interactive visualization of results and amino acid sites

+## Troubleshooting

+Common issues and solutions:

+1. **Sequence Name Mismatch**: Ensure sequence names in MSA file exactly match those in tree file
+2. **Tree Depth Error**: Verify tree file has at least 3 levels of depth
+3. **Internal Node Names**: Remove names from internal nodes in tree file
+4. **File Format**: Confirm MSA is in proper FASTA or CLUSTAL format

+For more detailed troubleshooting, please refer to our [documentation](./docs/Tutorial.md).

 ## Citation